opensearch-project/documentation-website/_opensearch/rest-api/document-apis/delete-by-query.md

 scroll_size | Integer | Size of the operation's scroll requests.
 Default is 1000.
 search_type | String | Whether OpenSearch should use global term and document frequencies calculating revelance scores.
 Valid choices are `query_then_fetch` and `dfs_query_then_fetch`. `query_then_fetch` scores documents using local term and document frequencies for the shard.
 It’s usually faster but less accurate. `dfs_query_then_fetch` scores documents using global term and document frequencies across all shards.
 It’s usually slower but more accurate.
 Default is `query_then_fetch`. search_timeout | Time | How long to wait until OpenSearch deems the request timed out.
-Default is no timeout. sort | String | A comma-separated list of &lt;field&gt; : &lt;direction&gt; pairs to sort by.
+Default is no timeout. slices | String or Integer | How many slices to cut the operation into for faster processing.
+Available options are `auto`, which tells OpenSearch it should decide how many slices to divide into, or any number of shards.
+If you have a lot of shards in your index, set a lower number for better efficiency.
+Default is 1, which means the task should not be divided. sort | String | A comma-separated list of &lt;field&gt; : &lt;direction&gt; pairs to sort by.
 _source | String | Specifies whether to include the `_source` field in the response.
 _source_excludes | String | A comma-separated list of source fields to exclude from the response.